-In the English Department, I co-convene English 222 'Modern Poetry: Making It New' with Professor Michele Leggott; at CLeaR and across the University of Auckland; I facilitate and co-facilitate courses and workshops on various aspects of higher education learning, teaching and research.
-My particular passion is academic writing; to date I have offered research-informed writing workshops, presentations and seminars for faculty and doctoral students at more than 60 universities and conferences in 17 countries across North America, Europe, Africa, Asia, and Australasia.
+In the English Department, I co-convene English 216 'Modernist Transformations' with Professors Michele Leggott and Erin Carlston; at CLeaR and across the University of Auckland, facilitate and co-facilitate courses and workshops on various aspects of higher education learning, teaching and research.
+My particular passion is academic writing; to date I have offered research-informed writing workshops, seminars and masterclasses for faculty and doctoral students at more than 90 universities and conferences in 19 countries and on every continent except Antarctica.

 2017 Research Excellence Award, University of Auckland

 2013 HERDSA-TERNZ Medal for a scholar who has made a major impact on the tertiary education research environment in New Zealand

 2013 Hood Fellowship, University of Auckland